 But in Sri Lanka, leopards are relatively easy to find and, on a very early sunrise safari excursion, you may see one or more of them in the park.
 What makes the leopards in Yala different and even more special than those in Africa is their status as the largest predator on the island and, as a result, their oversized frame means they don’t have to compete with other cats or large predators for food.

 And if you do not spot any leopards, Yala is also known for the large herds of elephant and other wildlife species.
+Tip: Stay at the Uga Chena huts.
+My experience was amazing, read more about it here.

 3. Rhinos in Chitwan National Park, Nepal

-Chitwan National park is not only Nepal’s first national protected area but is also a listed UNESCO World Heritage Site.
+Chitwan National Park is not only Nepal’s first national protected area but is also a listed UNESCO World Heritage Site.
 It is a pretty park a few hours drive from Kathmandu and a destination for rhinos and, if you are terribly lucky, tigers or even leopards and sloth-bears.

 We spotted a couple of bathing one-horned rhinos cooling down in the mud while on safari in the park.
 But we did not see a tiger, despite there being 193, many more than in Ranthambore.
 The tigers in Chitwan are even more elusive and hard to spot than in India.
 So if you visit, do so for the rhinos or the over 400 types of birds and you won’t be disappointed.